 Jail time isn’t the only penalty you will face if you are convicted of domestic violence in Tampa.
 In addition to jail, the court can impose:

 Every domestic violence offender is required to complete a batterers’ intervention program as part of their sentence.
 This program was established to help domestic violence offenders avoid abusive behavior and learn how to develop healthy relationships with their loved ones.

 Florida law also requires the court to impose at least one year of probation on anyone who is convicted of domestic violence.
 You will be required to comply with certain terms and conditions while on probation.
 If you violate the terms or conditions of your probation, you could face additional legal consequences, including jail time.

 The exact penalties you will face for a domestic violence conviction will depend on many factors, including the nature of the crime.
 For example, the penalties for aggravated assault are more serious than the penalties for assault.
-If you are charged with domestic violence, it’s best to speak to an attorney to learn more about the potential penalties you could face if convicted.
+If you are charged with domestic violence, it’s best to speak to a criminal defense attorney in Tampa to learn more about the potential penalties you could face if convicted.

 What Are Domestic Violence Protection Orders?

 The victim may ask the court to issue a domestic violence protection order against you.
 If a protective order is issued, this can negatively impact your life in many ways.